 Miscarriages caused by cervical insufficiency occur later than most miscarriages, often around 14-20 weeks.

-How can I check my cervix?
+How can I check for a short cervix?

 Women with a cervical length less than 25mm have a 30% risk of preterm delivery.
 If the cervix is less than 15mm, the chance of preterm delivery is 50%.